 Before each new iteration of the Benchmark, the Foundation conducts a methodology review to refine the scopes and analytical framework that form the basis of this research.
 The Foundation conducts this review following its proven process for building consensus on the role of pharmaceutical companies in tackling global health priorities.
 The review draws on input and feedback from a variety of stakeholders, including governments, non-governmental organisations (NGOs), academia and research organisations, pharmaceutical companies and industry associations, investors, product development partnerships (PDPs) and relevant international organisations.
 The methodology is finalised in consultation with global experts on AMR.
 This report describes the 2019 methodology review and its outcomes.

 The first AMR Benchmark report was published in January 2018.
 It was the first independent assessment of pharmaceutical company action on AMR.
 The Benchmark gives companies, governments, investors, NGOs and others a tool for deepening industry engagement in global efforts to curb AMR.
 The Benchmark metrics and analyses highlight where good practice and progress are expected and can be expanded upon, and where companies and other stakeholders can take action together, while pointing towards where new ideas are needed.

-The second Benchmark report will be published early in 2020, and will provide an updated, refined map of how 30 pharmaceutical companies are responding to the global threat of AMR in three key areas: R&D, responsible manufacturing, and appropriate access and stewardship.
+The second Benchmark report was published in January 2020, and provided an updated, refined map of how 30 pharmaceutical companies are responding to the global threat of AMR in three key areas: R&D, responsible manufacturing, and appropriate access and stewardship.